killthebuddh4/meadow/README.md

 ## Meadow

 Meadow is a personal AI copilot for deep work.
-Think [JARVIS](https://en.wikipedia.org/wiki/J.A.R.V.I.S.) but for reading, writing, and reflecting.
+The very first version is a _head's up display for active reading_.
+Think [JARVIS](https://en.wikipedia.org/wiki/J.A.R.V.I.S.) but studying and reflecting.

 ## The first use case